 Jaquar water heaters come with the following features which make them safer than other water heaters.

-- Double Safety Thermostat – dual overheating control mechanism cuts off power automatically even if primary cut off fails
+- Double Safety Thermostat – dual overheating control mechanism cuts off power automatically even if the primary cut off fails

 2. More Life: